dhansel/ArduinoFDC/README.md

 * `s [0/1]` <br/>
   Select drive A (0) or B (1).
 If the *0/1* parameter is left out then the currently selected drive is shown.
+* `t 0/1/2/3/4` <br/>
+  Set the drive type of the current drive, where 0/1/2/3/4 stands for the drive type as listed (in the same order) in section "Supported disk/drive types" above.
 * `c [0/1]` <br/>
   Copy content of drive A to drive B. If the *0/1* parameter is 1 then verify the written data (much slower).
 If the parameter is left out it defaults to 0.